Opposition accuses Liberals of protecting friends, other ‘big fish’ named in Paradise Papers

 Prime Minister Justin Trudeau said the Canada Revenue Agency will delve into all Canadian cases raised in the latest leak of offshore financial records, while refusing to comment on the specific allegations touching his party's top fundraiser, Stephen Bronfman.

-During Question Period, the Conservative Party and the NDP accused the government of protecting friends of the Liberal Party and other wealthy Canadians with offshore accounts in countries like the Cayman Islands.
+During Question Period, the Conservative Party and the NDP accused the government of protecting friends of the Liberal Party and other wealthy Canadians with offshore accounts in countries such as the Cayman Islands.

-Conservative Leader Andrew Scheer lambasted the Prime Minister for having invited Mr. Bronfman to a state dinner with former U.S. Barack Obama in 2016 instead of his Minister of Natural Resources, Jim Carr.
-Conservative finance critic, Pierre Poilievre, followed up by accusing the CRA of letting big companies off the hook, while going after minimum-wage workers, farmers and sick Canadians.
+Conservative Leader Andrew Scheer lambasted the Prime Minister for having invited Mr. Bronfman to a state dinner with former U.S. president Barack Obama in 2016, while leaving out his Minister of Natural Resources, Jim Carr.
+Conservative finance critic Pierre Poilievre followed up by accusing the CRA of letting big companies off the hook, while going after minimum-wage workers, farmers and sick Canadians.

 Related: Who's named in the Paradise Papers?
 A list and a primer on why it matters